 Where is Shantou Old Town located?

-Shantou Old Town is situated in the southeastern part of China, in the Guangdong Province.
+Shantou Old Town is located in the southeastern region of China, in the Guangdong Province.

 What is the historical significance of Shantou Old Town?

-Shantou Old Town dates back over 1,800 years and played a pivotal role as a bustling port along the maritime Silk Road, connecting China with other parts of the world.
+Shantou Old Town has a rich history that dates back over 1,800 years.
+It served as an important port city along the maritime Silk Road, facilitating trade and cultural exchange between China and other parts of the world.

 What makes Shantou Old Town’s architecture unique?

-Shantou Old Town boasts a diverse architectural landscape influenced by Chinese, Western, and Southeast Asian styles.
-You’ll find everything from traditional courtyard houses to European-style mansions.
+Shantou Old Town features a diverse architectural landscape that reflects influences from Chinese, Western, and Southeast Asian styles.
+You’ll find a mix of traditional courtyard houses, colonial-era buildings, and European-style mansions, making the town a visual delight for history and architecture enthusiasts.

 What are “qilou” buildings, and why are they special?